- Financial education

 So, unless your organisation is an accountancy firm, or another kind of highly numerate business, there’s a high chance that at least some of your staff don’t feel confident using numbers and data to make good decisions in daily life, including in the workplace.
 In fact, 80% of staff surveyed by National Numeracy said they had seen mistakes made at work due to poor numeracy.

 Poor numeracy is thought to cost the UK economy (the Exchequer, employers and individuals) £20 billion a year.
 That figure might seem incredible, but employees who are unable to calculate a discount or a mark-up, or who struggle to interpret even the simplest of spreadsheets, effectively pose a risk to their organisation’s profit margins and budgeting processes.

 What’s more, being innumerate has implications for the financial wellbeing of individuals, since it is thought to cost them £460 a year on average.
 This is a heavy cost to bear, especially right now, given that our Expecting the unexpected financial wellbeing research found that a quarter of UK workers (23%) have seen their financial health worsen during the COVID-19 pandemic.

 As well as being financially costly, poor numeracy can also result in employees suffering from stress and a lack of confidence at work.
 It’s no wonder, then, that more than a third (36%) of adults questioned for a YouGov poll said they would like to improve their maths.

-With National Numeracy Day taking place on 19 May, this month is a good opportunity for employers to raise the profile of numeracy in the workplace.
+So why not take this opportunity to raise the profile of numeracy in the workplace?
 Here are some practical – and, in many cases, fun – suggestions to share with staff who want to improve their confidence with numbers:

 1. Enter the National Numeracy Challenge